 The amount will vary depending on how long you wait to redeem.
 The longer you hold off on redeeming, the more you'll have to pay.

-To learn more about tax sale and redemption laws in Maryland, consider talking to a foreclosure lawyer, a real estate lawyer, or a tax lawyer who has experience in property tax matters.
+If you want more information about property tax and redemption laws in Maryland, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer with experience with property tax issues.